bicciatolab/popsicleR/README.md

 	$conda install -n popsicleR -c bioconda bioconductor-limma=3.46.0
 ```

-Not all the required packages are provided in anaconda.org and the last packages must be intalled directly from R console: go to the section [install packages in R](https://github.com/bicciatolab/popsicleR#install-packages-in-r) to complete popsicleR installation.
+Not all the required packages are provided in anaconda.org and the last packages must be intalled directly from R console: go to the section [install packages in R](https://github.com/bicciatolab/popsicleR#install-packages-in-r) to complete

+popsicleR installation.

 #### install popsicleR environment through a .yml file

-Another way to set a working `conda` popsicleR virtual environment  can be to extract it from a .yml file.
+Another way to set a working `conda` popsicleR virtual environment  can be extracting it from a .yml file.

 We provide in [docs](https://github.com/bicciatolab/popsicleR/tree/main/docs) a [popsicleR.yml](https://github.com/bicciatolab/popsicleR/blob/main/docs/popsicleR.yml) file to create your virtual environment.
 In this case, all anaconda required packages will be automatically installed.

 Thus, download [popsicleR.yml](https://github.com/bicciatolab/popsicleR/blob/main/docs/popsicleR.yml) file, be secure that it is present in your working directory (or specify file_path) and finally, run: